Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/docs.md

     cores: 1
 ```

+Note that the **Stampede2** cluster is equipped with virtual memory (up to ??
+GB), and will ignore `mem` values specified.

+Note also that your runs will fail if they do not complete within the requested `time`, or if they exceed their memory allotment on **Sapelo2**.

 #### Parameters

-To parametrize your workflow, add a `params` section.
+To parametrize your <i class="fas fa-stream fa-1x fa-fw"></i> **Flow**, add a `params` section.
 For example, to allow the user to configure the message printed by the trivial workflow above:

 ```yaml
 name: Hello Who?